reitzig/template-goapp/README.md

 ## Instantiating the template

 - Install aqua and mise
-- "Use this template" from GitHub web UI and clone
+- "Use this template" from GitHub web UI
+- Change some settings on GitHub:
+  - Add label `no changelog`
+- Clone your new repository
 - Run `aqua install` (or install the tools listed above in whichever way pleases you)
 - Run `mise install` (or install matching Go and Ruby in whichever you pleases you)
 - Run `lefthook install` (optional)